reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 ```
 When SQS accepts the message, it returns a sequence number along with a message identifier.
 The Sequence number as we can see is a large, non-consecutive number that Amazon SQS assigns to each message.

-We are sending five messages with two of them being duplicates.
-Since we had set the `contentBasedDeduplication` property to `true`, SQS determines duplicate messages by the `messageDeduplicationId`.
-The messages: "My fifo message1" and "My fifo message2" are each sent twice with the same `messageDeduplicationId` while "My fifo message3" is sent once.
+We are sending five messages to the queue: `myfifoqueue.fifo` with two of them being duplicates.
+Since we had set the `contentBasedDeduplication` property to `false` when creating this queue, SQS determines duplicate messages by checking the value of the `messageDeduplicationId` property in the message.

+The messages: `My fifo message1` and `My fifo message2` are each sent twice with the same `messageDeduplicationId` while `My fifo message3` is sent only once.

-Although we have sent five messages, we will only receive three unique messages in the same order when we consume the messages from the queue.
-We will look at how to consume messages from SQS in the next section.
+Although we have sent five messages to the queue, we will only receive three unique messages in the same order when we consume the messages from the queue.

+With the messages residing in the queue, we will look at how to consume messages from an SQS queue in the next section.

 ## Consuming Messages from a Queue